 Granny stitch has got to be one of my favourite of all crochet stitches.
 I love how quick it works up and how versatile it is.
 You can use it on so many things and it goes beautifully with other stitch combinations.

 I originally designed this beautiful shawl as a gift for my Mum, Vivienne.
 She lived in a lovely old farm cottage that could get a bit chilly, but hated a warm stuffy room so didn’t like the heating on.
-Sadly earlier this year her health declined very suddenly resulting in loss of her mobility and she had to move into a Nursing Home.
+Sadly she is no longer with us now.

-The Vivienne Shawl crochet pattern uses acrylic yarn in DK #3 yarn thickness The purple shawl pictured is made in King Cole Big Value Limited Edition recycled acrylic, the first 100% recycled acrylic!
-I love (and my Mum loves) that it is recycled and the subtle heathery colours are just gorgeous aren’t they?
+The Vivienne Shawl crochet pattern was designed using acrylic yarn in DK #3 yarn thickness and the purple shawl pictured is made in King Cole Big Value Limited Edition recycled acrylic,100% recycled acrylic (not currently available).
+I love (and my Mum loved) that it is recycled and the subtle heathery colours are just gorgeous aren’t they?

-You can substitute any DK yarn of your choice though.
-You could even use other thickness yarns instead and just adjust the number of row repeats to get the size you like.
+You can substitute any DK yarn of your choice.
+You could also use #4 worsted or aran weight and jump up a hook size.
 Do swatch though to check your tension, and adjust your yarn and hook accordingly.
-Bear in mind that a thicker heavier yarn will affect drape unless you increase your hook size.
+Bear in mind that different yarns, especially denser or heavier yarns will affect drape, so you will need increase your hook size to get the drape you desire.

 Eco tip: Wash finished items made in acrylics and polyesters in a Guppy Friend or similar type washing bag to catch the microplastic particles they shed.
 This is a very tightly woven nylon mesh washing bag, that allows water through but very little of the microplastic particles out.
 It also protects your beautifully hand crocheted (or knitted) item from wear and tear from washing.